johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     This song is a grower, not a shower.
-It takes about a minute to get into itself but when it does, it's pretty fun!
+It takes about a minute to get into itself but when it does, it’s pretty fun!

     Stefania gives a strong vocal.
 The instrumentation is relatively simple but the production is full of momentum.
 There are few dull moments once it gets into gear.